moochee/moochee/README.md

 - QR codes for URLs
 - **The most important one:** be _absolutely minimalistic regarding tools_ - and demonstrate things are super performant while still ultra simple & elegant at the same time
 - Preact with HTM (tagged template strings) to replace React and JSX

-**Things we're still trying out or want to try out**
-- Golang as alternative server implementation
 - Zero-Downtime deployment of a stateful app
 - CD pipeline with bare shell script and without extra tools, can try Github Actions or even do our own CD server